-A bank offers a contract to a borrower if $E{\varepsilon}[\pi{ij}] \ge 0$, and otherwise rejects the borrower.
+A bank offers a contract if $E{\varepsilon}[\pi{ij}] \ge 0$, and otherwise rejects the borrower.
 Expected profits are decreasing in borrower repayment risk at a given price, and thus observably riskier applicants are less likely to be approved.
 Borrowers' application choices and banks' approval decisions are related.
 Given banks observe x_i and know F{ε} , they make inference about borrower unobservable repayment shock ε{Si} from application choices.
-Banks incorporate that information in their approval decision when computing conditional expected repayment.33
+Banks incorporate that information in their approval and pricing choices.33

-Interest Rate Regulation.
-We introduce interest rate regulation in the form of an interest rate cap, which induces caps on monthly payments.
+Regulation.
+Interest rate regulation takes the form of an interest rate cap, which induces caps on monthly payments.
 In particular, banks are not allowed to charge monthly payments higher than \bar{p}i .